Zytek Automotive

 Zytek Automotive is a British powertrain and vehicle engineering specialist, which has been part of Continental AG since 2014.
 Zytek Automotive designs, develops, and integrates electric motors into a range of cars and commercial vehicles.
 The UK facility can accommodate up to 6,000 E-Drive integrations a year in batches as low as 100.

 Ownership history

-In 1981 Gibson founded the Zytech Group with two main divisions: Zytek Automotive, based at Fradley, Staffordshire; and Zytek Engineering, based at Repton, Derbyshire.
+In 1981 Mason and Gibson founded the Zytech Group with two main divisions: Zytek Automotive, based at Fradley, Staffordshire; and Zytek Engineering, based at Repton, Derbyshire.

 In 2000, Motorola procured 19% of the Zytek Automotive and in 2006 this passed to Continental AG, a German engineering company, who purchased all of Motorola's automotive divisions & subsequently started raising their stock-holding of Zytek Automotive to 50%.
 Since 2014, Zytek Automotive has been part of Continental AG after they purchased the whole business.